Skip to content

 1. It can save time for everyone

-As a leader of a growing business, you know you’re spinning too many plates.
-Sharing your responsibilities will relieve the pressure and allow you to focus on achieving your personal and company visions.
+As a leader of a growing business, you properly know you’re spinning too many plates.
+Effective sharing of responsibilities will take off the pressure a little and allow you to focus your time on achieving your personal vision and your company vision.

-By doing this correctly, you begin to collaborate with others so you can all find the most efficient way of doing something, increasing productivity and satisfaction for everyone.
+By doing this properly, you begin to collaborate with others so you can all find the most efficient way of doing something.
+This way, everyone can become more productive and satisfied.

 2. Growing team and business

-A massive benefit of delegating is growing a team in numbers and employee skills.
+This is a huge benefit of delegating: growing a team in both numbers and in employee skills.

 3. Fulfilling your job role

-You’ll be able to focus on building a workable and successful business strategy, making it more likely that you’ll reach your goals and aspirations and take your business to a higher level.
+You’ll be able to focus on building a workable and successful business strategy, making it more likely that you’ll reach your goals, aspirations and take your business to a higher level.

 4. Stronger business continuity

-Now we’ve covered these benefits, we wouldn’t want to leave you without tips on developing practical delegation skills.
+Now we’ve covered these benefits, we wouldn’t want to leave you without some top tips on how to develop effective delegation skills.

 1. Learn to let go

-Our first and probably most important tip is that leaders must let go.
-You're limiting your team and your business by holding on to a particular way of doing things.
+Our first and probably most important tip is that leaders need to let go.
+By holding on to a particular way of doing things, you’re limiting your team and your business.

 Learn to embrace the change delegation can bring and see your business thrive.
 You might even find the task is done better.
-Read this article from HBR on how leaders can let go without losing control if this is an area you struggle with.
+Have a read of this article from HBR on how leaders can let go without losing control if this is an area you struggle with.

 2. Match the right people to the task